Basavatarakam Indo American Cancer Hospital: Donations

-The hospital is run as a not-for-profit institution and relies on donations from individuals, charitable organizations, and corporate donors from across the world.
-BIACH&RI continues to foster partnerships with Indian and international oncologists, researchers, and philanthropists to further its commitment to world-class cancer care.
-CriticalRiver, a global provider of digital and technology consulting services, has announced a partnership with Basvatarakam Indo American Cancer Hospital to combat cancer and promote early detection among women in India's rural areas.
+The hospital operates as a nonprofit organization and relies on donations from individuals, charitable organizations, and corporate donors worldwide.
+It collaborates with Indian and international oncologists and researchers.
+In addition, CriticalRiver, a global digital and technology consulting company, has partnered with Basavatarakam Indo-American Cancer Hospital & Research Institute to support cancer awareness and early detection initiatives among women in rural India.